Summary

 Abortion

-In a survey released on May 16, 2024, Nunn said he opposes a federal ban on abortion and that this policy should be left up to the states.
-In the same survey, he said anyone should have access to tools to start a family, including IVF, fertility treatments, or adoption.[26]
+Nunn opposes abortion with exceptions, including life of the mother, rape, and incest.[27][28]
+Nunn opposes a federal ban on abortion and believes this policy should be left up to the states.
+He has said that anyone should have access to tools to start a family, including IVF, fertility treatments, and adoption.[29][30]

 Infrastructure